 - 7.1 Financial penalties and public censures are important regulatory tools.
 However, they are not the only tools available to the FSA, and there will be many instances of noncompliance which the FSA considers it appropriate to address without the use of financial penalties or public censures.
 Having said that, the effective and proportionate use of the FSA's powers to enforce the requirements of the Act, the rules and the Statements of Principle for Approved Persons will play an important role in the FSA's pursuit of its regulatory objectives.
-Imposing financial penalties and public censures shows that the FSA is upholding regulatory standards and helps to maintain market confidence, promote public awareness of regulatory standards and deter financial crime.
-An increased public awareness of regulatory standards also contributes to the protection of consumers. - 7.2 The FSA has the following powers to impose a financial penalty and to publish a public censure. - (1) It may publish a statement: - (a) against an approved person under section 66 of the Act; - (b) against an issuer under section 87M of the Act; - (c) against a sponsor under section 89 of the Act; - (d) where there has been a contravention of the Part VI rules, under section 91 of the Act: - (e) where there has been market abuse, against a person under section 123 of the Act; and - (f) against a firm under section 205 of the Act. - (2) It may impose a financial penalty: - (a) on an approved person, under section 66 of the Act; - (b) where there has been a contravention of the Part 6 rules, under section 91 of the Act; - (c) where there has been market abuse, on any person, under section 123 of the Act; and - (d) on a firm, under section 206 of the Act.
+Imposing financial penalties and public censures shows that the FSA is upholding regulatory standards and helps to maintain market confidence and deter financial crime.
+An increased public awareness of regulatory standards also contributes to the protection of consumers. - 7.2 The FSA has the following powers to impose a financial penalty and to publish a public censure. - (1) It may publish a statement: - (a) against an approved person under section 66 of the Act; - (b) against an issuer under section 87M of the Act; - (c) against a sponsor under section 89 of the Act; - (d) where there has been a contravention of the Part 6 rules, under section 91 of the Act; - (e) where there has been market abuse, against a person under section 123 of the Act; - (ea) if a person has contravened any provision of short selling rules, or any requirement imposed on the person under section 131E or 131F, under section 131G of the Act; and - (f) against a firm under section 205 of the Act. - (2) It may impose a financial penalty: - (a) on a person that performs a controlled function without approval, under section 63A of the Act: - (aa) on an approved person, under section 66 of the Act; - (b) where there has been a contravention of the Part 6 rules, under section 91 of the Act; - (c) where there has been market abuse, on any person, under section 123 of the Act;